 Japanese investigators evaluated cytokines and chemokines in the CSF and plasma in HHV-6 encephalitis patients with good and poor prognoses.
 They found IL-6, IL-7, MCP-1 to be elevated one week before onset, suggesting that these cytokines may be effective targets for intervention.
 In patients with poor prognoses, concentrations of IL-6 and IL-8 were higher at the onset of encephalitis.

 Since cells use cytokines and chemokines to signals one another, the team from Oita, Japan hypothesized that the concentrations of these signaling molecules could be used to characterize HHV-6 infection.
 They analyzed blood and CSF samples were analyzed from twenty patients across six different institutions who received allo-HSCT and were diagnosed with HHV-6 encephalitis.

-In patients with poor prognoses, concentrations of IL-6 and IL-8 were higher at the onset of encephalitis and concentrations of IL-6, IL-7, and MCP-1 were higher one week before onset.
-While HHV-6 DNA were higher in the CSF were significantly higher in the poor prognosis group, there was no correlation between good and poor prognosis and viral load in the blood.
+While HHV-6 DNA in the CSF was significantly higher in the poor prognosis group, there was no correlation between good and poor prognosis in the viral load in the CSF or in the blood.

 Patients were placed in the good prognosis group if they did not die from HHV-6 encephalitis and did not suffer any neurological sequelae, while patients in the poor prognosis group died or retained neurological sequelae.